 Your city is advised to utilize the existing GIS layers to draw insights and include these insights for better urban planning.
 Further, your city is advised to look at more arenas where geospatial data could be utilized.
+Your city may also utilise the ICCC to visualize the location-based datasets to be able to better understand the data.
 Once the layers are defined, your city may like to ensure the quality of data is maintained and there are no location coordinates or areas falling outside the specified boundaries.